yammer/circuitbox/README.md

 ```

 ## Global Configuration
-Circuitbox has defaults for circuit_store, notifier, timer, and logger.
+Circuitbox has defaults for circuit_store, notifier, timer, time_source, and logger.
 This can be configured through ```Circuitbox.configure```.
 The circuit cache used by ```Circuitbox.circuit``` will be cleared after running ```Circuitbox.configure```.
 This means when accessing the circuit through ```Circuitbox.circuit``` any custom configuration options should always be given.